For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 For information about opportunities to enroll in ongoing projects, please visit our Research Participation page.

-This is a newly developed interdisciplinary intensive outpatient program serving women with depression, anxiety, and psychological distress during pregnancy and postpartum.
+This is an interdisciplinary intensive outpatient program serving women with depression, anxiety, and psychological distress during pregnancy and postpartum.
 Interventions target areas such as symptom reduction, maternal-infant interaction, and relationship with partner (e.g., spouse).
-Dr. Geller is the Co-Director of Mother Baby Connections with Bobbie Posmontier and June Horowitz.
+This service is provided through the Drexel Psychological Services Center.
+Dr. Geller is the Co-Director of Mother Baby Connections and Co-Founder with Dr. Bobbie Posmontier and Dr. June Horowitz.
+The team collaborates on perinatal mental health research, such as NIH-funded research to develop a specialized app (MommaConnect) for use by perinatal mental health clinicians and postpartum individuals for the treatment of postpartum depression and quality of maternal-infant interaction.

 Admission into a hospital setting can be a stressful experience for families of neonatal infants.
 In collaboration with the Children's Hospital of Philadelphia (CHOP), the Women's Health Psychology Lab is developing interventions designed to provide psychosocial support to parents with infants in CHOP’s Newborn/Infant Intensive Care Unit (N/IICU).
-Research assistants may help with parent support groups and provider education in the CHOP N/IICU.
-Several projects are ongoing: a quality improvement project to better support NICU families during the COVID-19 pandemic, screening parents for psychological distress, a psychoeducational group for families, Mindful NICU group for parents of infants with chronic lung disease (CLD), an international survey of NICUs worldwide to determine the type of psychosocial services typically provided by NICUs, a psychosocial training for nurses on how to deal with difficult families in the NICU, and consultation services to other members of the CHOP NICU care team.
+Research assistants may help with parent support groups and medical provider education in the CHOP N/IICU.
+Several projects are ongoing: a quality improvement project to better support NICU families and offer screening for psychological distress, a psychoeducational group for families, psychosocial trainings for nurses on how to deal with difficult families in the NICU, and consultation services to other members of the CHOP N/IICU care team.
 Related clinical research projects also are in the process of development.

 Minority Women’s Experience of Pregnancy Loss